 Let’s take it a step further and suppose I am a person who is actually hostile toward Christianity or any sort of theism.
 I might snicker at that billboard, observing how aptly the Bible-thumpers have rendered their own worldview obsolete.
 Expecting someone like me — content to sleep-in the Sunday mornings that I am not playing 18 holes — to take the initiative to visit the website to learn more, much less darken that church’s postmodern doorstep, is giving far too much credit to someone whom the Bible says cannot and is not seeking God (Romans 3:10-14).

-Because the Bible teaches (Romans 1:18), “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth,” we know that no person can escape the latent, albeit ever-present, intrinsic knowledge that there is a holy God that is indignant toward our sin.
-No one needs a billboard to tell them that God is or is not angry, because He has imprinted His law in the soul of each person who is alive in His world (Ecclesiastes 3:11).
+Because the Bible teaches, (Romans 1:18) “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth,” and (Ecclesiastes 3:11) “he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end,” we know that no person can escape the latent, albeit ever-present, intrinsic knowledge that there is a holy God that is indignant toward our sin.
+No one needs a billboard to tell them that God is or is not angry, because he has imprinted his law in the soul of each person who is alive in his world (Ecclesiastes 3:11).
 It is only by God’s grace that this ineluctable awareness and vulnerability to God’s law can be modified from a device of our destruction to an instrument of our glorification.